Greek Cucumber Yoghurt Dip (Tzatziki) 🥒🇬🇷

 - Mix really well, cover and place in the refrigerator for at least 4 hours before serving.

-- Dress the tzatziki with a sprig of dill, parsley, mint or an olive, and a splash of olive oil before serving
+- Dress the tzatziki with a sprig of dill, mint, or an olive, and a splash of olive oil before serving

 Tips and tricks